maxadamo/improved-puppetserver/README.md

 #### Consul configuration

-You may want to use Puppet module for [Consul](https://forge.puppet.com/KyleAnderson/consul) from Solarkennedy and you'll get something like this script
+You may want to use Puppet module for [Consul](https://forge.puppet.com/KyleAnderson/consul) from Solarkennedy and you'll get something like [this script](https://github.com/maxadamo/improved-puppetserver/blob/master/scripts/service_puppet.json)

 ### you need a puppet check (triggered by Consul)

-You need a basic shell script (`/usr/local/bin/puppet-check.sh`) that will tell consul to lower/raise the weight based on CPU usage, or remore the node when it's unhealthy.
+You need a basic shell script (`/usr/local/bin/puppet-check.sh`) that will tell consul to lower/raise the weight based on CPU usage, or remore the node when it's unhealthy: [puppet-check.sh](https://github.com/maxadamo/improved-puppetserver/blob/master/scripts/puppet-check.sh)

 ### temporarily recover from PuppetDB failure (is this part still needed?)